worthingtonjg/gamejams/index.md

 - [https://cypherjw.itch.io/love-potion](https://cypherjw.itch.io/love-potion)

 ---
 ### Global Game Jam 2018 - Tran (A Tron Spoof)

 ![tran](images/tran.png)

 The theme of this 48 hour game jam was "Transmission".
 Being computer nerds, we decided to make a movie inspired entry based on Tron.
 We took movie clips directly from both the 1982 version of the movie and the 2010 version of the movie and integrated them into our game to introduce each of our levels.
-The effect of the movie clips makes the game seem more polished than it really is.
-Also we used some really cool glow effects in all the levels that I feel really added a good look and feel to the game.

 <https://en.wikipedia.org/wiki/Tron>

-#### Disclaimer

 #### Controls: